cvelazquez322/LeetResume-2022/README.md

       take this list and turn it into a dictionary for faster lookup time.
       When getting a problems title, check to see if its unique number ID is already within my dictionary.

- find out why very rarely code will hang and requires a manual refresh in the browser rather than being caught by my wait conditions, and fix that issue.

- change time.sleep to webdriver wait conditions in earlier portions of code

- take username and password as arguments
+ take username and password as arguments (COMPLETED)

  maybe, change file save location to be at C:\Program Files (x86) that way users could simply run program and not be bothered where program is being saved.

- build a GUI? would look better as a project to potential employers